10 Essential Tips for Winter Hiking in the Mountains

 1. Brush up on winter hiking safety

 Staying safe when hiking during the winter requires a few special considerations, like extra emergency gear and lots of warm layers.
-Before you hit the trail on a chilly winter morning, review these essential winter safety tips and make sure you have adequate supplies.
+Review these essential winter safety tips and make sure you have adequate supplies in your pack.
+And always inform a friend or family member of your exact hiking location before you his the trail.

 2. Wear traction devices

 Winter hiking in the mountains often means slick and icy conditions on the trails.
-You can wear traction devices on your boots or trail shoes to stay safe and stable — traction cleats, microspikes, crampons and snowshoes are all great options depending on the day’s conditions.
+Wearing traction devices on your boots or trail shoes is as simple way to stay safe and stable.
+Traction cleats, micro-spikes, crampons and snowshoes are all great options depending on the day’s conditions.

 3. Bring backup battery power

 The batteries in your smartphone, GPS and other devices tend to drain faster in sub-zero temperatures.
-Bring extra batteries and/or an extra battery pack to be safe.
+Bring extra batteries and/or an extra battery pack to be on the safe-side.

 There are also things you can do to make your phone’s battery last longer in the backcountry, like dimming your screen and using airplane mode.